FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

 If you want to use an advanced value in this header, it's worth looking at this:
 `Test Cases for HTTP Test Cases for the HTTP WWW-Authenticate header field`_.

-You need to enable this listener like this as it is disabled by default:
+You need to enable this listener as follows, as it is disabled by default:

 .. code-block: yaml